 100% Pedro Ximenez from Elqui Valley, Chile.

+Sample submitted for review.
 SRP of $15 and available for as low as $12.
 500 cases imported by Vine Connections.
-Sample submitted for review.
-Buy this wine online from our featured sponsor Marketview Liquor or see a listing of local retailers selling this wine here.
+See a listing of local retailers selling this wine here.

 From the bottle: